Bagoum/danmokou-simp/Danmokou.SiMP.LICENSE.md

-# Danmokou-SiMP
+# Danmokou-SiMP License

 ## About

-Copyright (c) 2020 <reneedebatz@gmail.com>
+Copyright (c) 2020 Bagoum <reneedebatz@gmail.com>

 This is a submodule of Danmokou containing all resources specific to the fangame project Spirits in Memetic Paradise.
-See the parent repository here: https://github.com/Bagoum/danmokou See this repository here: https://github.com/Bagoum/danmokou-simp
+The Danmokou source code is on Github at [Bagoum/danmokou](https://github.com/Bagoum/danmokou).
+This project's source code is on Github at [Bagoum/danmokou-simp](https://github.com/Bagoum/danmokou-simp).